sagaryonjan/polystack/README.md

 ### Mixins

-Every date shared in this mixin array can be accessible from this object.
+Every data or methods shared in this mixin array can be accessible from this object.
 ```bash
   mixins() {
     return [];
   }
 ```

-Every method register in this object will be accessible from this object.
+Every methods register in this object will be accessible from this object.
 ```bash
 methods() {
   return {};